Linux-Lite-Wiki/Init-Linux-Lite-wiki/core-applications.md

-## Core Applications

-Certainly.
-Below is the content for **Section 4: Core Applications** of the Linux Lite Wiki:

----

 ## 4. Core Applications

 Linux Lite comes bundled with a carefully selected suite of applications aimed at providing a complete and functional desktop experience right out of the box.
 These tools are a combination of popular open-source software and custom-built utilities developed specifically for Linux Lite.